chainer/chainer/docs/source/examples/dcgan.rst

    cited from [5]

-In addition, although GAN is known for its difficulty in training, this paper introduces various techniques for successful training:
+In addition, although GAN are known for its difficulty in training, this paper introduces various techniques for successful training:

 1. Convert max-pooling layers to convolution layers with larger or fractional strides